wowserhq/pipeline/README.md

 ## Node Support

-Currently, Wowser Pipeline supports the LTS and current releases of Node;
+Currently, Wowser Pipeline supports the LTS and current releases of Node:

-`6.x` and `7.x`, respectively.
+- Node 6.x (LTS)
+- Node 7.x (Current)

 ## Installation and Use